How to Clean Your Dog’s Ears: 8 Vet Approved Steps

 The 8 Steps to Clean Your Dog’s Ears

-2. Check for ear irritation
+2. Check for Ear Irritation

 Before you start, look for signs of irritation, redness, itchiness, unusual discharge, or foul smell.
 These might be signs of an infection or ear mites.
 If you think there’s something wrong with your dog’s ear, don’t clean it yourself—take your dog to the vet.

-3. Trim and groom if necessary
+3. Trim and Groom If Necessary

 If your dog has hairy ears, you might need to trim back the hair to clean properly.
 Remove any matted hair or hair that makes it hard to see properly.
 If your dog only has a little hair in the way, you might be able to brush it to the side and clean around it.

-If your dog has earwax or other gunk on his outer ear or the visible part of his ear canal, you can use a cotton ball or cleaning wipe to wipe it off.
+If your dog has earwax or other gunk on their outer ear or the visible part of their ear canal, you can use a cotton ball or cleaning wipe to wipe it off.
 Clean gently, especially around the ear canal.
 Don’t use a Q-tip to poke into nooks and crannies or try to clean deep in the ear canal.
 This can cause damage to your dog’s delicate anatomy within the canal.

 High-quality wet wipes can help you keep your dog clean from head to tail.
 Our Hepper Wash Wipes are infused with natural, moisturizing ingredients that will soothe your dog's skin while effectively removing dirt and grime.
 These soft, hypoallergenic wipes are made in the USA and safe for dogs and puppies of all breeds.

-7. Repeat with the other ear
+7. Repeat With the Other Ear

-Last Thoughts
+Final Thoughts

 Ear cleaning can be a little scary for dogs, but regular cleaning can have lots of benefits, especially if your dog has floppy or hairy ears.
-Most dogs will benefit from regular cleaning as needed, and it’s a great chance to make sure that your dog doesn’t have any ear mites or other problems.
+Most pups will benefit from regular cleaning as needed, and it’s a great chance to make sure that your dog doesn’t have any ear mites or other problems.